 Cocaine is one of the most addictive and dangerous drugs to use.
 Even consuming a small amount can lead to a number of adverse side effects.
 While snorting or injecting it once or twice might not automatically make you addicted to the drug, there is still a high chance that it will have you craving more almost immediately after consumption.
 Taking any amount of the drug can be classified as Cocaine abuse.
 Cocaine abuse can eventually lead to a tolerance of the drug, where a small amount no longer gives you the same intense high, requiring you to take more of the drug in order to achieve the same effects.
 If you aren’t already addicted by the time you become tolerant to Cocaine, you will likely be soon afterward.
-Addiction is something that cannot go away without treatment, as everyone that is addicted will go through withdrawal symptoms when attempting to cease consumption of the drug.
+Cocaine addictions are something that cannot go away without treatment, as everyone that is addicted will go through withdrawal symptoms when attempting to cease consumption of the drug.
 It’s also important to note that overdose can also occur when taking too high of a dose of Cocaine.

 When simply taken in smaller amounts and doses, the standard effects of Cocaine use include everything from euphoria and mental alertness to an increase in energy and talkativeness.
 Once you start to abuse the drug, more serious effects begin to take place.
 You might start to suffer from an increase in body temperature, blood pressure and heart rate, erratic behavior that could lead to violence, anxiety, paranoia and restlessness.
 Some of these effects can even be life-threatening.
 Heart attacks, seizures, and coma are some of the most severe effects that a person can go through when abusing Cocaine.
 Death is also possible in some rare instances with the first use of the drug.